-While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.
+While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated.

 Could you owe capital gains tax on your home?

-While those amounts have been generous enough in the past that even long-time homeowners could potentially sell without a tax consequence, the dramatic run-up in prices in recent years may have more sellers bumping up against the exclusion limits.
+In the past, long-time homeowners could have potentially sold without tax consequences, however now, the dramatic increase in prices may have more sellers closer to the exclusion limits.
 (The current exclusion amounts have been in place for more than 25 years, and were adopted in the Taxpayer Relief Act of 1997.2)

 How much capital gains tax could you owe?